 - He observed that many organizations in Africa are working to solve similar problems with little collaboration.
 He believed he could make an impact by investing in grassroots organizations run by talented leaders and by encouraging organizations to work together.

 Segal Family Foundation began to support community-based organizations with the localized knowledge needed to create sustainable change in their communities.
-Over the years, SFF has built a small, professional team based in the U.S. and Africa, involved a smart board of directors, and now supports over 200 partners across Sub-Saharan Africa.
+Over the years, SFF built a team based in the U.S. and Africa, involved a board of directors, and now supports over 200 partners across Sub-Saharan Africa.
 Watch this video to see how Barry Segal influenced the values and mission of SFF.